Letitia Woods Brown: Personal life

 Brown married Theodore Edward Brown in 1947 and settled briefly in his hometown, Harlem.
 She met him while she was pursuing her doctorate in history from Harvard University.
-Theodore Brown was a doctoral student in Harvard University in the field of economics.
-He later became an economist.
+Theodore Brown was a doctoral student in Harvard University in the field of economics, and later became an economist.

 They had two children: Lucy Evadne Brown was born in 1948 and Theodore Edward Brown Jr. followed in 1951.

 Death

-After a career of more than four decades, Brown died at home aged 60 on August 3, 1976, in Washington, DC after battling cancer.
+After a career of more than four decades, Brown died at home aged 60 on August 3, 1976, in Washington, D.C. after battling cancer.

-Professor of philosophy at George Washington University, Roderick S. French said at the memorial service held at National Cathedral's Bethlehem Chapel on August 7, 1976, that:
+Professor of philosophy at George Washington University Roderick S. French said at the memorial service held at National Cathedral's Bethlehem Chapel on August 7, 1976, that:

-Recognition
+Legacy

-Following her death in 1976, the Association of Black Women Historical Society under Nell Irvin Painter's presidency established an award in her name, the Letitia Woods Brown Memorial Book Award in 1983 to honor scholars whose publications in the field of African-American Women's history are the best examples.
+Following her death in 1976, the Association of Black Women Historians, under Nell Irvin Painter's presidency, established an award in her name, the Letitia Woods Brown Memorial Book Award in 1983 to honor scholars whose publications in the field of African-American Women's history are the best examples.
 An annual lecture in history at The Historical Society of Washington, D.C., was named "The Letitia Woods Brown Lecture".
 The Letitia Woods Brown Fellowship was also established by George Washington University in the field of African American history and culture.

 In November 2013, George Washington University organized the Letitia Woods Brown Memorial Lecture to celebrate the memory of Brown in the Jack Morton Auditorium.
 The ceremony was free and open to the public.
 Among others, Steven Knapp, current president of George Washington University was present at the lecture.
 During the lecture Knapp described Brown as "the first full-time African American professor at George Washington, a scholar of the history of the District of Columbia and a tireless advocate for the preservation of the city's heritage".